shringar-tech/shringar-tech.github.io/README.md

 # E-commerce Website for Indian Ethnic Clothes

 ## Overview
-This project is an e-commerce website designed for showcasing and selling Indian ethnic clothes, including categories like sarees and lehengas.
-The website allows users to browse items, view details, and make purchases.
+Shringaarika is a modern React-based e-commerce website for Indian ethnic clothes.
+Built with performance, accessibility, and SEO optimization in mind, featuring elegant Alice serif typography and a sophisticated user experience.

 ## Project Structure
 ```